OpenSprinkler/OpenSprinkler-Weather/README.md

 The final line above checks that the service has been started and you should see the service marked as running.

-**Step 7:** You can now test that the service is running correctly from a Web Browser.

-Firstly, ensure that the Weather Service is up and running by navigating to the service (note: the default port was set to 3000 in the .env file):
+**Step 7:** You can now test that the service is running correctly from a Web Browser by navigating to the service (note: the default port was set to 3000 in the .env file):

 ```
 http://<Weather Service IP:PORT>/
 ```
 You should see "OpenSprinkler Weather Service" in response.

-Secondly, you can use the following request to see the watering level that the Weather Service calculates.
+You can use the following request to see the watering level that the Weather Service calculates.
 Note: to be consistent, change the values of h, t and r to the % weightings and bh (as a %), bt (in F), bp (in inches) to the offsets from the Zimmerman config page in App.

 ```
 http://<Weather Service IP>:3000/weather1.py?loc=50,1&wto="\"h\":100,\"t\":100,\"r\":100,\"bh\":70,\"bt\":59,\"br\":0"